yamachu/aspnet-samples/samples/aspnetcore/blazor/JSComponentGeneration/README.md

 # JavaScript Component Generation

-This sample demonstates how Blazor components can be automatically wrapped as components in JavaScript-based SPA frameworks like Angular and React.
+This sample demonstrates how Blazor components can be automatically wrapped as components in JavaScript-based SPA frameworks like Angular, React and Vue.

 ## Running the Angular sample

 Clone this repo.
 Then, in a command prompt, execute:

+ * `dotnet build JSComponentGeneration.Build`
  * `cd BlazorAppGeneratingJSComponents`
  * `dotnet watch`